LartTyler/gbemu-react/src/Emulator/Cpu/README.md

 immediate 8-bit value (the value at `PC`).

-Another mnemonic for this instruction is `LD ($FF00 + n8), r8`, since the value of `n8` is added to `$FF00` to determine where in high RAM the value should be written.
+Another mnemonic for this instruction is `LD ($FF00 + n8), r8`, since the value of `n8` is added to `$FF00` to determine where in high RAM the value should be written (the value is treated as an offset relative to `$FF00`).

 #### Flags
 No flags are modified.